How To Export From Vietnam To New Zealand // Regulations, Taxes, And Tariffs When Importing To New Zealand

 Many import regulations are comparable to what you’ll find in other nations.

 Over the years, rules have been established based on the potential for an item or object to cause problems for a country's people.
-In addition, other regulations have been enacted due to political trade agreements.
+Additionally, other regulations have been enacted as a result of political trade agreements.

-Review these regulations as part of your import effort, and make sure someone on your team is updated on how they are changing if they are changing.
+Review these regulations as part of your import effort, and ensure that someone on your team is informed about any changes that may occur.

 How To Find Taxes And Duties For Importing To New Zealand

-Customs in New Zealand is in charge of collecting duty (if any) on imported products.
+Customs in New Zealand is responsible for collecting duty (if any) on imported products.
 Duty on imported products from New Zealand is usually determined as a percentage of the cost of the commodities free on board (f.o.b.).
 However, duty is sometimes determined using a charge based on a certain weight, volume, or measurement (a “specific” rate).
 Usually, duty is calculated using ad valorem and specific rates.
 The f.o.b. value of the items is used to calculate ad valorem duty.

 The classification of the commodities in the New Zealand Tariff, based on the Harmonized Commodity Description and Coding System, determines the rate of duty charged.
 The majority of tariffs range from 0% to 10%.
 Clothing, footwear, and carpeting are all subject to these duty rates.
 Most passenger automobiles and all computer software and hardware are exempt from tariffs.
 Excise duties apply to alcoholic beverages (including beer, wine, and spirits), tobacco goods, petroleum products, and other domestic goods.